 The construction timeframe depends on the project size and the number of workers deployed on site.
 For a 100 MW power plant, an 8 to 14-month timeframe is typical, with a peak construction period of 2 to 3 months.
-A larger project like the one proposed near Mount Hopeful will take around 24 months to construct with a longer peak construction.
+A large project like Kentbruck will take around 24 months to construct with a longer peak construction.

 Neoen’s projects use premium quality wind turbines and battery technology provided by leading manufacturers.
 This is selected through a competitive process for each project.
 All components come with long warranty periods, wind turbines are generally warrantied for 20 to 25 years.

 A wind farm will typically operate for between 25 and 30 years.

 Wind turbines are designed to convert wind into mechanical energy by rotating the turbine blades.
 The mechanical energy is converted into electricity via a generator in the nacelle, which is sent directly to the grid.
 The electricity generated by the turbine is proportional to the wind speed cubed.

 As an example, a wind turbine in 8m/s wind will produce about 8 times as much electricity as a wind turbine in 4m/s wind.
 This means the correct placement of turbines in high and consistently windy areas is important for achieving the lowest cost power generation for consumers.